projectcapsule/capsule/use_cases.md

 A Tenant assigned to a shared CaaS tenant, shares infra and worker nodes with all the other shared CaaS tenants.

-Bill, the cluster admin of the CaaS, dedicated a set of infra and worker nodes to shared CaaS tenants.
+Bill, the cluster-admin of the CaaS, dedicated a set of infra and worker nodes to shared CaaS tenants.

 These nodes have been previously labeled as `node-role.kubernetes.io/capsule=caas`